Helen Flanders Dunbar

 Helen Flanders Dunbar (May 14, 1902 – August 21, 1959) — later known as H. Flanders Dunbar — is an important early figure in U.S. psychosomatic medicine and psychobiology, as well as being an important advocate of physicians and clergy co-operating in their efforts to care for the sick.
-She viewed the patient as a combination of the psych and some, body and soul.
+She viewed the patient as a combination of the psyche and soma, body and soul.
 Both needed to be treated in order to treat a patient efficiently.
 Dunbar received degrees in mathematics, psychology, theology, philosophy, and medicine.
 Dunbar founded the American Psychosomatic Society in 1942 and was the first editor of its journal.
 In addition to running several other committees committed to treating the whole patient, Dunbar wrote and distributed information for public health, involving child development and advocating for mental health care after World War II.

 Life

 Helen Flanders Dunbar, the eldest child of a well-to-do family, born in Chicago, Illinois on May 14, 1902.
-Her father, Francis William Dunbar (1868-1939), was an electrical engineer, mathematician, and patent attorney.
-Her mother, Edith Vaughn Flanders (1871-1963), was a professional genealogist and translator.
+Her father, Francis William Dunbar (1868–1939), was an electrical engineer, mathematician, and patent attorney.
+Her mother, Edith Vaughn Flanders (1871–1963), was a professional genealogist and translator.
 Her brother, Francis, was born in 1906.

 As a child she suffered from malnutrition; and despite Dunbar's later misleading claims that she had suffered poliomyelitis, and a childhood pediatrician's diagnosis of a muscular form of rickets ("rachitic pseudo-paralysis").
 Due to her illness, Dunbar was described as an intense and nervous child.
-It is possible that the suffered a form of melancholia at age 15.
+It is possible that she suffered a form of melancholia at age 15.

 At age twelve, Dunbar and her family moved to Manchester, Vermont as a result of her father's involvement in a serious patient litigation.
 Dunbar was strongly influenced by her mother, her grandmother and her aunt.
 Her mother was the head of household and an ardent feminist.
 Dunbar's grandmother, Sarah Ide Flanders, was a widow of an Episcopal priest.
 Her aunt, Ellen Ide Flanders, once expressed interest in becoming a medical missionary.
 Many of her characteristics; shrewd, manipulative, stubborn, and domineering, were later also used to describe Helen.
 Dunbar was also influenced by her father.
 She was very introverted and highly gifted, mirroring her father's shy and semi-reclusive nature.
 Dunbar was a lifelong Episcopalian with high church inclinations even though she was largely non-practicing in her later years.